heyallnorahere/pancake/README.md

 library as I was developing the robot.
 It's very hard to write your own library and use it without finding issues.

+### Software development

+FRC relies upon a proprietary control system integrated with an NI roboRIO.
+It sends signals through the control client to dictate which WPILib routines run on the roboRIO ("Teleop" or "Autonomous") during various phases of each FRC match.
+It also handles controller input during the teleoperated mode to allow the user to control the robot directly.

+As I was operating in my own development environment, I had none of these luxuries.
+I had to choose how exactly I wanted to design my robot system.

+#### Communication via ROS & Docker

+Because this project uses a Raspberry Pi, I needed some way to communicate with a control system.
+I used ROS (**R**obot **O**perating **S**ystem) to achieve this.
+ROS is a tech stack designed for interoperation between multiple processes running either on the same computer or multiple in a closed system.
+It natively supports C, C++, and Python, which fit any conceivable use case I had for it in this project.

+An ROS application consists of a system of "nodes," individual processes on various devices which send arbitrary messages to each other.
+The ROS message system is identical to FRC's publisher/subscriber system, where server nodes send messages on "paths" akin to Unix file paths for client nodes to listen to.

+ROS is not natively supported on any Linux distributions other than Ubuntu.
+The Raspberry Pi only directly supports its own version of Debian called Raspberry Pi OS, or Raspbian.
+Although Ubuntu is closely related to Debian through its package manager and source tree, the two distributions use different package repositories, and for the robot's runtime environment, I wanted the package manager system to be as clean as possible, without any hacked-together package manger configuration.

+I considered installing Ubuntu on the Raspberry Pi that I mounted onto the robot, however Docker seemed like a much better choice.
+Docker is a background process that runs containerized versions of operating systems pre-installed with a desired program.
+It's useful for "shipping" the *exact* runtime environment that you want your program to run in.
+With Docker, I could control explicitly for the runtime environment of my project using my custom-built Docker image.

+Docker also allows the image to have controlled access to the host computer's peripheral devices.
+This includes the CAN network and game controllers.
+Passing through the host networks and input devices, I was able to precisely control the methods in which my program could interact with its host environment.
+This is very useful for creating security sandboxes, minimizing the chance that a vulnerability in my tech stack could compromise my workflow and the end product.

+Deciding to ship my software stack with Docker, I set up a Docker build in my code tree.
+As I was hosting my project's code using a private GitHub repository, I had limited monthly access to GitHub Actions, their CI/CD system, a service which runs automated tasks when it receives events.
+My access was limited by job run time, however my builds were infrequent enough that I was able to build the Docker image for both x86 and ARM architectures every time that I pushed a commit.
+As I used CI/CD more frequently, and I wanted to control the hardware that it was built on, I began using a desktop computer installed with an Ubuntu server to act as an Actions runner for my project, lifting the usage restrictions.

+#### Cross-compilation

+Single-board computers such as the Raspberry Pi run on the ARM CPU architecture.
+This differs from the x86 architecture that most desktop, laptop, and data center machines run on.
+However, because I was developing the project in C++, and the native Linux ELF binaries that C and C++ compile to cannot run on architectures they were not compiled for, so I was forced to compile my ROS project explicitly for `arm64`.
+Initially, I emulated the `arm64` architecture during the Docker build via QEMU in my CI/CD workflow.
+However, each build took around 30 minutes due to the compiler overhead introduced with C++ templating, and the proliferation of templates in the ROS C++ client library.

+The more efficient approach I devised was to segment the Docker build into two stages: `build` and `runtime`.
+The `build` stage runs on the native architecture of the compilation machine, while the `runtime` stage runs on the target architecture that the image will be built for.
+The project is cross compiled in the `build` stage using compiler wizardry and [shell scripts](scripts/buildenv.sh).
+After this, the binaries are copied into the `runtime` stage, and the robot code can run natively on the Raspberry Pi through the Docker hypervisor.

+#### Robot input & SDL

+FRC uses conventional game controllers to control competition robots.
+The most common controllers used are those of the Xbox 360, Xbox One, and PS4.
+These controllers are all supported by [SDL](https://github.com/libsdl-org/SDL), a library for GUI applications with real-time input, designed for applications such as game development.
+As I was already familiar with the library's usage, I decided to use this library to handle controller input on the robot.
+It can be built headless (without windowing support) using a configuration flag (`-DSDL_VIDEO=OFF`) so that it builds in less time without unnecessary features.

+I used SDL in an independent `client` ROS node to handle controller input from the user, and pass messages along to the `robot` node.
+I also wrote a simple GUI client in the same `client` node using [Dear ImGui](https://github.com/ocornut/imgui) in case the library was built with video support, i.e. in desktop environments for simulation and remote control.

+#### Drivetrain control

+The main meat and potatoes of my application is in the `swerve` ROS node.
+Receiving messages from its controlling `robot` node, it derives motor voltages from the `robot` node's "request" using geometric, trigonometric, and physical principles.
+It then sends CAN messages to the SPARK MAX motor controllers, which use their respective motor to produce torque on that motor's axis.

+After it sends signals to its motors, it then uses the feedback of velocities reported by aforementioned motors' encoders to determine the current velocity of each module.
+The data collected on each module is then uses to determine the linear and angular velocity of the entire robot in order to inform how it continues to control each module.
+All of this data is published back to the ROS message system for the `robot` and `client` nodes to use.

+#### Automatic updates & bluetooth pairing

+Due to the containerized nature of this project through Docker, new versions are easily installed by downloading a new image and recreating the container using the newly-downloaded image.
+Because of the simplicity of this process, a project called [Watchtower](https://github.com/containrrr/watchtower) exists to automate it.
+With an option, it exposes an HTTP API not unlike a website to allow clients to send HTTP requests to trigger container updates.

+I wrote another containerized [program](https://github.com/heyallnorahere/robot-util) to expose this functionality through a text UI on a $10 20x4 HD44780 I2C LCD screen.
+It handles automated image updates through a menu option which is selectable through a rotary encoder connected to the Raspberry Pi's GPIO pins.
+I wrote this program in C both to stretch myself with a minimalist programming language and because the program itself was not inherently object-oriented as the swerve drivetrain was.
+It's containerized with Docker similarly to the actual robot code, and self-updates through the same mechanism through which it updates the robot code.

+I also created menu items to pair bluetooth devices.
+This is useful for pairing console controllers, as oftentimes these controllers connect to their respective console through bluetooth.
+Additionally, most console controllers have input drivers that have already been integrated into the Linux kernel.
+This allows one to pair a controller to control the robot through the LCD screen, instead of having to `ssh` into the Raspberry Pi and pair it manually through `bluetoothctl`.

+### Mechanical design

 (Everything past this point is frankensteined together.
 I'm still writing.)

 ## Points of note